Why you don't get a Sak Yant Tattoo from a Tattoo Shop or Tattoo Artist

 6) You get to know what your Sak Yant means from a real Sak Yant Master

-Look at any Sak Yant forum or Facebook page of a Sak Yant Ajarn and you will see a great majority of the posts are people asking what their Sak Yant means.
+Look at any Sak Yant forum or Facebook page and you will see a great majority of the posts are people asking what their Sak Yant means.
 This can happen for many reasons including the person going to a Sak Yant Master who does not speak English without taking a translator.
 But more often than not it is because they got the tattoo from a tattoo shop who can not explain the meaning of the Sak Yant design.

 When you get a Sak Yant from a Sak Yant Master (so long as you can communicate with them) they will ask you why you want a Sak Yant, discuss the various design options and any modifications they will make.
 When you use a guide, translator or Sak Yant Service they will usually ensure that you understand the procedure and the meaning of your Sak Yant Tattoo.